Frequently Asked Questions

 What hours & days do I teach?

+The schedule this year is July 7-23: five days teaching, one day off.
 This can vary, but the basic teaching day has been from 8:30 am to 5 pm with a 2 ½ hour break for lunch; Monday through Friday.

 How many students will I have?